Meet Our Team | Equilibrium Therapy Group

 • Sex therapy

-Feeling lost, overwhelmed, or stuck?
-Maybe life isn’t matching the picture you once imagined, or you're navigating painful transitions—divorce, parenting, step-parenting, breakups, career shifts, or the aftermath of trauma.
-These can leave you feeling exhausted, disconnected, or uncertain about what’s next.
-I work with both youth and adults during these challenging seasons, offering a grounded, compassionate space to process and heal.
-My own lived experience, along with years in the mental, emotional, and behavioral health field, helps me meet clients with genuine empathy and insight.
+Hi, I’m Stephanie.
+If you’re feeling lost, overwhelmed, or stuck, especially when life isn’t matching the picture you once imagined or you’re navigating painful transitions, you deserve a space where you can be heard, grounded, and supported.
+Whether it’s divorce, parenting or step-parenting challenges, breakups, career shifts, or the aftermath of trauma, these experiences can leave you feeling exhausted, disconnected, and uncertain about what comes next.
+I work with youth and adults during these challenging seasons, offering a compassionate, grounded space to process and heal.

 I practice from a systemic and holistic lens, considering how biological, psychological, and social factors shape overall well-being.
 My integrative approach draws from multiple modalities, and I value each client’s input to tailor treatment to their unique needs.
 It’s important to me that clients feel heard, respected, and empowered to explore their experiences in a safe, nonjudgmental environment.